Unmasking a High Sensation Seeking Highly Sensitive Person: The Reframing Ferry Ride

 And, I’m also strengthening my sensitivity muscle by recognizing that my sensitivity was trying to help me avoid something I knew would affect me negatively, so I can embrace my sensitivity to a greater degree and and realize I can use my sensitivities to benefit me in my everyday life.

 What I’ve noticed when Coordinating / Facilitating HSP Discussion Groups is that most HSPs have difficulty with this exercise at first.
-They don’t have a problem remembering an event, (lord knows we have an abundance of them!), what they struggle with is the second part, the “reframing”.
+As did I. They don’t have a problem remembering an event, what they struggle with is the second part, the “reframing”.
 Which is why it’s helpful to explore this exercise in a group with other HSPs, who can assist by coming up with ideas to help reframe the event.

 Once learned, I recommend practicing reframing once a week, by writing down an event and then fully reframing it.
 Try to start at the beginning, to remember your earliest memories and then work your way up to the present.